Pada Zaman Dahulu: Production

 Les' Copaque Production's Managing Director, Burhanuddin Md Radzi announced that the company will come up with its second animated TV series, Pada Zaman Dahulu, following the critical and commercial success of Upin & Ipin.
 The series was inspired by the Malaysian animal folklores.
 Mohd Haris Amran, Les' Copaque's Head of Animation Concept Artist said that he got the ideas and inspirations for Pada Zaman Dahulu while he visited Zoo Negara.
 The production team consists of 140 people working on the series, many of whom are Les' Copaque's staffs.

 Much like Upin & Ipin, each episodes divided into three parts with running time is seven minutes and took two or three weeks to completed.
 Mohd Haris described the animation process of each episode as "not easy like drawing".
 The series using 3D rendering techniques to provide the good shading and is produced in high-definition format.
-The main and supporting characters of Pada Zaman Dahulu are voiced by the series' production staffs and referred by their first names.
+The main and supporting characters as well as additional characters of Pada Zaman Dahulu are voiced by the series' production staffs and are referred to by their first names.
 The program is announced to premiere on TV Alhijrah, followed by Astro Ceria.